-David Pharris, who served as the Minnesota Orchestra’s acting associate principal clarinet from 2014 to 2016, was familiar to local audiences even before he joined the Orchestra in 2007: he had been onstage with the Orchestra since 2005, one year each as interim associate principal clarinet and as a section member.
-Since then he has performed Glinka’s Trio pathétique and Golijov’s The Dreams and Prayers of Isaac the Blind on the Orchestra’s chamber music series.
+David Pharris, a member of the Orchestra since 2005, served as Acting Associate Principal Clarinet from 2014 to 2016.
+He has performed Glinka’s Trio pathétique and Golijov’s The Dreams and Prayers of Isaac the Blind on the Orchestra’s chamber music series.
 He played Judd Greenstein’s At the End of a Really Great Day following Inside the Classics concerts in 2012.

 During 2013-14 Pharris served as an interim member of the Houston Symphony’s clarinet section; in 2012-13 he played many weeks with the New York Philharmonic.
 He has also performed with the Florida Grand Opera, Sarasota Opera and New York City Opera, and since 2009 he has been a member of the Grand Teton Music Festival Orchestra.